BrianYang2013/Journey/README.md

 The fact about the local meet up:

 1. 40 people show up, more than half are CEO/CTO.
 Female less than 15%
 2. show case is based on Regression.
-About 5 people raised meaningful questions.
+About 5 people had raised meaningful questions.

 ## May 2, 2016
 * Explore spider, anti-spider and anti anti-spider.